daveaneo/pheatherx/docs/frontend-implementation-plan/old/v3/README.md

 # Frontend Implementation Plan

-This folder contains the complete frontend implementation plan for PheatherX.
+This folder contains the complete frontend implementation plan for FheatherX.

 ## Documents